 Skip to content

-Brave Browser Shortkeys for Windows, Mac and Linux
+Brave Browser Keyboard Shortcuts for Windows, Mac, and Linux

-We have listed the essential keyboard shortcuts for using the Brave computer browser.
+We have listed the essential keyboard shortcuts for using the Brave on a computer.
 Memorizing these shortcuts will help in becoming productive and fast.

-Here is the list of keyboard shortcuts for the Brave browser.
-You can memorize them and be smartly productive using them!
+Here is the list of keyboard shortcuts for the Brave browser:

 Brave Browser Action Windows/Linux Macintosh